-Caleta Tortel is a picturesque lumber town in Capitán Prat Province, Aysén Region of Chile.
-It has no conventional streets.
-Instead, the village's inhabitants built an intricate walkway system out of Guaytecas Cypress wood, becoming part of the town's culture and a local tourist attraction.
+Caleta Tortel is a picturesque lumber town in Capitán Prat Province, Chile's eighth-largest and fourth-least-populated province.
+With no conventional streets, the town features an intricate walkway system made of cypress wood, which has become part of the town's culture and a local tourist attraction.

-Montevideo is both the principal city, most important port and capital of Uruguay.
-As the commercial, financial and political center of Uruguay, the city is considered to have the highest quality of life in Latin America.
+Montevideo is the principal city, the most important port, and the capital of Uruguay.
+Located on the Río de la Plata, it is the commercial, financial, and political center of Uruguay and is considered to have the highest quality of life in Latin America.